-CleanCo, the cleaner energy provider owned by the Queensland Government, is extending its agreements with energy provider Senex to deliver 2.55 petajoules (PJ) of natural gas in 2022, for a total of 5.1PJ from 2020–2022.
+CleanCo, the cleaner energy provider owned by the Queensland Government, is extending its agreements with gas company Senex to deliver 2.55 petajoules (PJ) of natural gas in 2022, for a total of 5.1PJ from 2020–2022.

 But what does that mean in practical terms?
 It means Senex and CleanCo are now set to continue delivering affordable power to Queenslanders while still helping the Sunshine State meet its ambitious renewable energy targets.

 And how much is a petajoule?
 It’s enough to power around 19,000 homes in one year, nearly 900,000 fridges, or more than two million HDTVs.
 Times that by five and you’ve got a lot of juice.

 Senex will supply gas from its Atlas operation near Wandoan in western Queensland at a fixed price to Swanbank E, CleanCo’s highly efficient gas-fired power station near Ipswich in the State’s southeast.
 Swanbank E uses something called combined cycle technology, meaning waste heat from the gas turbine can be used to generate up to 50 percent additional electricity via a second turbine without using extra fuel.